-It is not Culture NL's intention that employees put themselves at unnecessary risk when trying to attend work.
+It is not the council's intention that employees put themselves at unnecessary risk when trying to attend work.
 Employees should ultimately use their own judgment and, if unable to attend work, contact their manager as early as possible should they consider that severe weather conditions or disruptions to public transport prevent them from working.

-Where it has been agreed that the employee has been prevented from reporting for work the following may apply:
+Where it has been agreed that the employee has been prevented from reporting for work the following may apply;

-the day may be designated as annual leave (if this is the preferred choice of the employee);
+The day may be designated as annual leave (if this is the preferred choice of the employee and the employee is not a term-time worker); (i)